Randomized Midpoint Method for Log-Concave Sampling under Constraints: Discussion

 \section{Discussion}

-In this work, we adopt the Wasserstein distance as the primary metric for measuring sampling error, given its natural connection to optimal transport theory.
-However, recent advancements in gradient-based sampling have investigated other metrics, including total variation distance, KL divergence, and $\chi^2$ divergence.
-Extending guarantees for constrained sampling to these alternative metrics presents an interesting direction for future research.
+In this work, we use the Wasserstein distance as the primary metric for quantifying sampling error, owing to its natural connection with optimal transport theory.
+Recent developments in gradient-based sampling, however, have considered alternative metrics such as TV distance, KL divergence, and $\chi^2$ divergence.
+Our proof technique for bounding $\wsq(\nu, \nu^\lambda)$ can in fact be extended to obtain TV bounds, which would allow us to characterize the behavior of constrained sampling algorithms once a TV guarantee is available for both the algorithm’s output and the surrogate distribution $\nu^\lambda$.
+Extending existing convergence guarantees for constrained sampling to metrics like KL divergence and $\chi^2$ divergence is a promising direction for future work.

-In addition, while our focus has been on midpoint randomization for both vanilla and kinetic Langevin Monte Carlo in constrained settings, investigating parallelized variants of these algorithms under constraints is another promising avenue.
+Moreover, although our current analysis focuses on Langevin-type methods in constrained settings with full gradient information, our theoretical framework is general and can be seamlessly adapted to other sampling algorithms, provided that the error bound of the sampling error has explicit parameter dependence.

-Finally, in many practical scenarios, computing exact gradients may be computationally expensive or infeasible.
-Exploring constrained sampling in settings where only noisy and stochastic gradient evaluations are available would also be an interesting direction.
+Finally, we note that strong convexity and smoothness of the potential $f$ are required only for analyzing the four Langevin-type sampling algorithms.
+In contrast, the assumptions used to control the approximation error between $\nu^\lambda$ and $\nu$ are much weaker and do not rely on the smoothness and convexity of $f$.
+Therefore, once the convexity requirement in the sampling error analysis can be relaxed, our framework would enable the study of constrained sampling algorithms in fully nonconvex settings as well.